cheril0905/Big_int-implementation/README.md

 - How to simulate **BigInteger arithmetic** using strings in C
 - Manual handling of carries, borrows, and sign management
-- Buffer size limitations and validation
-- Input sanitization and formatting

 ---